 PARTICIPATION IN THE UN-CONVENTION ON THE RIGHTS OF CHILDREN

-Article 12 of the Convention on the Rights of the Child states that a child has the right to participate in decision-making processes that may be relevant in their lives.
+Article 12 of the Convention on the Rights of the Child states that a child has the right to participate in decision-making processes that may be relevant to its life.
 And also to influence decisions taken in their regard—within the family, the school or the community.
 The principle affirms that children are full-fledged persons who have the right to express their views in all matters affecting them.
 It requires that those views be heard and given due weight in accordance with the child’s age and maturity.
 It recognizes the potential of children to enrich decision-making processes, to share perspectives and to participate as citizens and actors of change.
 The practical meaning of children’s right to participation must be considered in each and every matter concerning children.

 The Time to Talk project wants to strengthen the development of participation by supporting working children.
 Their voices and views must be heard and considered.
 As we think, participation in social and political processes affects the life of children positively in many ways.
 For example learning about democracy and democratical processes from early ages on and from experts, who can teach them their rights well-founded.
-But also empower and strengthen their personalities and self-confidence .
-Showing children that every opinion is heard and meaningful to the current processes is also motivating them to follow up with their rights .
+Also empower and strengthen their personalities and self-confidence .
+Showing children that every opinion is heard and meaningful to the current processes, is also motivating them to follow up with their rights .
 Around 1800 children took part in the Time to Talk consultations in 36 countries.
 With the child-friendly methods and tools of the Time to Talk toolkit the children were consulted in workshops about their experiences, wishes, likes and dislikes on their work.
 These methods are mostly creative and visual contributions, each in accordance to the children’s age and maturity.